AammarTufail/Biol217-2024/Tutorial_Day2.md

 [fastp](https://github.com/OpenGene/fastp ) allows you to process the reads using different parameters.
 The following command loops over your data applying fastp.
 As we have paired end readings we need to specify two different inputs for **R1** and **R2** files, which makes the loop look a little complicated.

-For a better understanding you will find the single command below.
+For a better understanding, you will find the single command below.

 ```
 fastp -i sample1_R1.fastq.gz -I sample1_R2.fastq.gz -R fastp_report -o sample1_R1_clean.fastq.gz -O sample1_R2_clean.fastq.gz -t 6 -q 20